-Q: I’ve been using antibacterial soap to prevent the spread of germs around my house.
+Q: I’ve been using antibacterial products to prevent the spread of germs around my house.

 But now I’m hearing these soaps may actually increase the risk of infection.